Reverse DNS Lookup: What it is and How to Set it Up

 dig -x 7.7.7.7

 • Unspam.email.
 Unspam is a professional email spam checker and heat map prediction.
 Among its numerous diagnostic tools, you will find reverse DNS lookup.
-It will give you good insights on reverse DNS record: whether it is appropriately configured and whether the mail server IP rDNS matches the HELO client-IP – things that are crucial for email marketers.
+It will give you good insights on reverse DNS record: whether it is appropriately configured and whether the mail server IP rDNS matches the HELO client-IP, things that are crucial for email marketers.
+While you are there, pair it with an MX record lookup to confirm the same mail server is the one actually receiving your domain’s email.

 • MxToolBox.
 MxToolBox is another multitasking diagnostic service.
 Although most of its tools come with a fee, the reverse DNS lookup is available free of charge.
 Just enter the IP address either in an IPv4 or IPv6 format and enjoy the results.